On March 27, President Trump signed into law the CARES Act, a stimulus package in response to the COVID-19 outbreak.

 “Payroll costs” do not include:

-PPP loans are eligible for loan forgiveness for an 8-week period beginning on the date of the origination of a covered loan.
-Loan forgiveness will be in an amount equal to the sum of the following costs incurred and payments made during the covered period:
+Borrowers can seek PPP loan forgiveness on the earlier of 24 weeks after the date of the origination of the loan or December 31, 2020.
+(Borrowers who received a loan when the covered period was eight weeks can elect to keep the eight week period).
+Loan forgiveness will be in an amount equal to the sum of the following costs incurred and payments made during the covered period.

 The amount of loan forgiveness will be reduced proportionally by any reduction in employees during the covered period compared to prior periods.
 Additionally, the loan will be reduced by the reduction in pay of certain employees in excess of 25 percent.
 As stated earlier, businesses can rehire employees already laid off and not be penalized.